nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/stimulation_backends.rst

 stimulation devices.
 This modification is inspired by the backend for recording devices. (:doc:`recording from simulations <recording_simulations>`)

-With Nest 3.0, we change the terminology of input device to stimulation device.
+With NEST 3.0, we change the terminology of input device to stimulation device.
-Nest 3.0 supports one stimulation backend, `MPI communication`.
+NEST 3.0 supports one stimulation backend, `MPI communication`.
 This backend is available only when the NEST is compiled with MPI support.
 This is useful in case of co-simulation and allows a closed loop simulation if it's coupled with the MPI recording backend.